Th.M. and S.T.M. Programs: A Yale M.Div. Graduate’s Guide to the Top Post-M.Div. Theological Masters

 A Yale Divinity School student shares first-hand experiences with study abroad programs, interdepartmental courses, world-famous instructors, and more.

-A Catholic analysis of the incoherent 'personally pro-life, politically pro-choice' position held by some Christian leaders.
-Why this compromise on the value of life fails philosophically and theologically.
+A Catholic response to the 'personally pro-life, politically pro-choice' position.
+Why this compromise on human life fails philosophically and theologically.

 How Yale Divinity School's degree flexibility enabled me to take a Roman Law graduate seminar at the law school, and what I learned about course selection across campus.